justeattakeaway/fozzie-components/packages/services/f-statistics/README.md

 [![Coverage Status](https://coveralls.io/repos/github/justeat/f-statistics/badge.svg)](https://coveralls.io/github/justeat/f-statistics)
 [![Known Vulnerabilities](https://snyk.io/test/github/justeat/f-statistics/badge.svg?targetFile=package.json)](https://snyk.io/test/github/justeat/f-statistics?targetFile=package.json)

+> This package is MVP not designed for production use at this stage.

 The purpose of this service is to abstract away the responsibility for pushing statistics.
 It is not responsible for collecting stats of any kind.

-It is abstracted so that a myriad of statistic generators can rely on this interface; and should we wish to redirect where statistics go, this package can isolate those changes in an easily upgradeable format.
+It is abstracted so that a myriad of statistic generators can rely on this interface; and should we wish to redirect where statistics go or apply properties to all statistics, this package can isolate those changes in an easily upgradeable format.

+It is likely that the current method of transporting statistics is temporary.

 ## Benefits (Now)
 - Easy to provide statistics and not need to worry about how they are transported
-- Ability to switch underlying providers in future if we wish
+- Ability to switch underlying providers in future if we wish - Just Log for now.

 ## Benefits (Soon)
 - Batching options
 - Sampling options

 <hr></br>

 ## Usage